-More importantly though, in video streaming terms, Netflix and Now TV apps are available - just like on the last Apple TV.
+More importantly though, in video streaming terms, Netflix and Now TV apps are available.
 TVPlayer and iBox TV UK are present to watch British TV channels through the device.
 And there are several home media streaming apps, including Plex and Infuse.

-There's no Amazon Prime Instant Video yet, strangely.
+There's no Amazon Video sadly.
 And while there is a BBC iPlayer app on the platform, we're still awaiting ITV Hub, My5 and All 4.
 In the meantime, you can always stream content through the iPad or iPhone equivalent apps to the box thanks to Airplay.

 Like Amazon Fire TV and the Nvidia Shield Android TV, another major aspect to the Apple TV is that it doubles as a great casual games console too.
 There are plenty of titles already available, some of which almost identical to their dedicated console counterparts, such as Skylanders Superchargers and Guitar Hero Live.

-Having more power under the hood gives the new Apple TV more oomph to move quicker and offer more features.
+Having a decent amount of power under the hood gives the latest Apple TV more oomph to move quickly and offer many features.
 You can use voice search contextually, for example, by asking the box to filter movies by a genre and then a certain star by saying things like, "Siri find action movies" and then "only those that star Roger Moore as James Bond".

 The remote control is also a motion controller, which might make family gaming a little more fun without the need for a full console.
 Plus, the touchscreen is a great new addition.

-It also still performs many of the other functions its predecessor is capable of, including Apple Airplay to stream iPhone and iPad content to the box.
+It also still performs many of the other functions its former Apple TV boxes were capable of, including Apple Airplay to stream iPhone and iPad content to the box.
 Although this time it has better Wi-Fi built in (up to 802.11ac) so should have better range and attain better data speeds on a home network.

 Even without 4K, the new Apple TV is an attractive prospect.
 The inclusion of an actual App Store is a much-needed improvement, although only time will tell whether it will become as jam packed with useful applications as Apple's other devices.